 SI.
-No Shareho the year lding at the end of Cumulative Shareholding during the year For Each of the Top 10 Shareholders % of total shares of the company No of shares % of total shares of the company At the beginning of the year Date wise increase/decrease in Promoters Shareholding during the year specifying the reasons for increase/decrease (e.g. allotment / transfer/ bonus / sweat equity etc) PLICABLE.
-Shares held by promo oters/pror noter group At the end of the year (or on the date of separation, if separated during the year)
+No Shareholding at the end of the year Cumulative Shareholding during the year For Each of the Top 10 Shareholders No.of shares % of total shares of the company No of shares % of total shares of the company At the beginning of the year NOT APPLICABLE.
+99.99% Shares held by promoters/promoter grou Date wise increase/decrease in Promoters Shareholding during the year specifying the reasons for increase/decrease (e.g. allotment / transfer/ bonus / sweat equity etc) noter group At the end of the year (or on the date of separation, if separated during the year) :